agda/agda/doc/user-manual/language/reflection.lagda.rst

   data Sort where
-    set     : (t : Term) → Sort -- A Set of a given (possibly neutral) level. lit     : (n : Nat) → Sort  -- A Set of a given concrete level. unknown : Sort
+    set     : (t : Term) → Sort -- A Set of a given (possibly neutral) level. lit     : (n : Nat) → Sort  -- A Set of a given concrete level. prop    : (t : Term) → Sort -- A Prop of a given (possibly neutral) level. propLit : (n : Nat) → Sort  -- A Prop of a given concrete level. inf     : (n : Nat) → Sort  -- Setωi of a given concrete level i. unknown : Sort

   data Pattern where